The Commandant’s Imperative

-But for the most part into my third year of commissioned service and eighth year on the Army’s rolls, there developed an uptick in emphasis on physical conditioning across the Army as the Viet Nam War came to a close This trend, among other influences, seemed driven by the generation of brigadier and general officers coming on line at the time.
-Many were combat veterans of the Korean War who had witnessed more than one tragedy due to soldiers whose physical conditioning did not meet the unforgiving test of battle as presented in the unforgiving Korean environment.
+But for the most part into my third year of commissioned service and eighth year on the Army’s rolls, there developed an uptick in emphasis on physical conditioning across the Army as the Viet Nam War came to a close.
+This trend, among other influences, seemed driven by the generation of brigadier and general officers coming on line at the time.
+Many were combat veterans of the Korean War who had witnessed more than one tragedy due to soldiers whose physical conditioning did not meet the unforgiving test of battle as presented in the frequently merciless Korean environment.

 One signal event that underscored the steep price levied on soldiers not physically tough enough for the worst situations was a U. S. Army watershed event in the opening phase of the Korean War—it was the story of Task Force Smith.
 The circumstances surrounding Task Force Smith and the resulting heavy losses and impact on the young officers in service at the time, was a major factor in the Army’s increasing emphasis on conditioning as these officers assumed their roles at the brigadier and major general level and higher.